ezYakaEagle442/aks-sec-gov/setup-aks.md

 # Reset the kubeconfig context using the az aks get-credentials command.
 In a previous section, you set the context using the cluster admin credentials.
 # The admin user bypasses Azure AD sign in prompts.
 Without the --admin parameter, the user context is applied that requires all requests to be authenticated using Azure AD.
-az aks get-credentials --name $cluster_name -g $rg_name --overwrite-existing kubectl run --generator=run-pod/v1 nginx-dev --image=nginx --namespace development kubectl get pods --namespace development kubectl get pods --all-namespaces
+az aks get-credentials --name $cluster_name -g $rg_name --overwrite-existing kubectl run --restart=Never nginx-dev --image=nginx --namespace development kubectl get pods --namespace development kubectl get pods --all-namespaces